AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 ### resetIdentities

-Aborts all the active tracking sessions and clears all the media trackers.
+Immediately aborts all the active tracking sessions and clears all the MediaTracker instances.

 See [MobileCore.resetIdentities](../mobile-core/api-reference.md#resetidentities) for more details.

 ### createTracker

-Creates a MediaTracker instance that tracks the playback session.
-The tracker created should be used to track the streaming content and it sends periodic pings to the Experience Edge Network.
+Creates a MediaTracker instance that should be used to track a playback session.
+The tracker sends periodic heartbeat pings to the Experience Edge Network.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>